Master of Public Health

 Credits 2

-Discusses the role that fitness plays in promoting personal and community health.
-The challenges involved in achieving personal fitness and weight management.
+Fitness and Health Promotion discusses the role that fitness plays in promoting personal and community health, and the challenges involved in achieving personal fitness and weight management.

 ND 508: Grant Writing